DelphinusLab/prover-node-docker/README.md

 Manually stop the containers with `docker container ls` and then `docker stop <container-name-or-id>`.

+Check docker container status by `docker ps -a`.

 Prune the containers with `docker container prune`.
+Please note this will remove all docker containers, so if you have your own container not related to prover docker, need manually remove container.

 ### Pull Latest Changes